-Adobe plans to give free in Photoshop on the web.
-Currently testing a free version in Canada.
+Adobe plans to give Photoshop free access to the web.
+He is currently testing a free version in Canada.

 Adobe has begun testing a free version of Photoshop for the web, and plans to open the service to everyone as a way to get more users into the app.

-The company is now testing its free version in Canada, where users can access Photoshop on through a free Adobe account.
-Adobe describes the service as "freemium" and plans to exclude some features that will be exclusive to paying subscribers.
+The company is now testing its free version in Canada, where users can access Photoshop online through a free Adobe account.
+Adobe describes the service as "freemium" and plans to block certain features that will be exclusive to paying subscribers.

 But several Photoshop tools will be available for free, or at least those that Adobe considers to be the basic functions of Photoshop.